What You Need to Know about Your Credit Score and Identity TheftPublished on August 19, 2022 by CreditFresh

 Maria, however, started with a ratio of just 12 percent.
 This is a fantastic percentage to have, but it’s more vulnerable to change once a credit bureau sees risky borrowing behavior.

-This is why it’s important you avoid these financial mistakes to maintain your history.
-The next time you grab a line of credit or credit card for everyday spending, think twice.
+This is why it’s important you avoid these financial mistakes to maintain your credit history.
+The next time you apply for a line of credit or credit card for everyday spending, think twice.
 If you can’t pay off your balance by the due date, you may be impacting your credit history.

 3. Length of History

 It is important to keep in mind that fraudsters may not stop at opening just one account.
 They may be more likely to open several loans and lines of credit all at once to get as much cash as possible.

 The extent of your history may take a hit as a result.